 Ms. Rubio-Spring’s representative experience includes:

-- Defending a national mortgage lender in federal courts, in lawsuits arising from residential mortgage-backed securities, and other mortgage-related practices;
+- Defending a national mortgage lender in federal courts, in lawsuits arising from residential mortgage-backed securities, and other mortgage-related practices brought by sophisticated institutional investors, including banks and insurance companies; and

-- Defending a national mortgage lender against a municipality asserting claims under the Fair Housing Act in federal court; and
+- Defending a national mortgage lender against a municipality asserting claims under the Fair Housing Act in federal court.

 - Representing unaccompanied minors seeking asylum and Special Immigrant Juvenile status in immigration and related state court proceedings;